danbev/learning-ai/notes/llama-main.md

 0x0, 0x0, 0x0, 0x0, 0x0, 0x0, 0x0, 0x0, 0x0, 0x0}, view_src = 0x0, view_offs = 0, data = 0x0,
 name = '\000' <repeats 63 times>, extra = 0x0}
 ```
-Next we iterate over all the layer (42).
+Next we iterate over all the layers (42), and for each layer we will create
-Looking at the above code I cant see that the `kv_cache` is used.
+a ggml operation using `ggml_rope_ext_inplace`.
+This will add an operation for
+rope which will update the target tensors which are the `kv_self.k_l[il]`
+tensors.
+And notice that the position tensor, the third argument to
+`ggml_rope_ext_inplace` is the `lctx.inp_K_shift` tensor which is the tensor
+that was updated above with the delta values from the cache cells.
+So this is
+how the the kv-cache interacts with rope I think, the positions will have been
+updated to reflect the changes to the positions, and then a normal rope
+operation will follow.
+For details about rope see [ggml-rope.md](ggml-rope.md).

-After that `llama_set_k_shift is called which sets the _delta_ from the cache
+After that `llama_set_k_shift` is called which sets the _delta_ from the cache
 cells on the tensor:
 ```c